Pontsian 2.5 miles.

-There are varied days out on offer, from exploring castles, museums, craft centres, mills and potteries to the steam railways from Carmarthen and Aberystwyth and boat trips from nearby New Quay, meaning that you may see the Cardigan Bay dolphins, seals and fabulous birdlife.
+There are varied days out on offer, from exploring castles, museums, craft centers, mills and potteries to the steam railways from Carmarthen and Aberystwyth and boat trips from nearby New Quay, meaning that you may see the Cardigan Bay dolphins, seals and fabulous bird-life.

 All in all this is the perfect place to stay for a relaxing holiday in beautiful countryside, but which has excellent access to the coast and many local attractions.

 All ground floor.